Vodes/muxtools-doc/docs/guide/encode-video.md

 ## LosslessX264
 Another option for lossless encodes.<br>
 Way worse compression than FFV1 but also way faster.
 Limited to 10 bit video.

+## SVTAV1
+An AV1 encoder that has proper threading capabilities standalone and is still competitive with others.
+You can of course use [SVT-AV1-PSY](https://github.com/gianni-rosato/svt-av1-psy) with muxtools too.

 ---------
 ## Basic Usage
 ```py